 6. Fixed-Rate vs. Adjustable VA Loans

-As this quote indicates, borrowers can also choose between a fixed or adjustable-rate mortgage.
-And here again, they both have their pros and cons.
+As this quote indicates, borrowers can also choose between a fixed-rate and an adjustable-rate mortgage.
+Again, both have pros and cons.

-A fixed-rate VA loan carries the same interest rate for the full term, even if it’s for 30 years.
-This option provides the most stability and predictability over the long term, but typically requires a higher interest rate.
+A fixed-rate VA loan carries the same interest rate for the entire term, even if it’s for 30 years.
+This option provides the most stability and predictability over the long term but typically requires a higher interest rate.

-An adjustable-rate mortgage (ARM) loan starts off with a fixed interest rate for the first few years, and will then adjust annually after that.
-So the rate could actually rise over time.
+An adjustable-rate mortgage (ARM) loan starts with a fixed interest rate for the first few years and adjusts annually after that.
+So, the rate could actually rise over time.

-Some borrowers use an adjustable VA loan to secure a better interest rate for the first few years, and then either sell or refinance prior to the adjustment phase.
+Some borrowers use an adjustable VA loan to secure a better interest rate for the first few years and then sell or refinance before the adjustment phase.

 7. Having Enough Cash for Closing

-As mentioned above, you can finance 100% of the purchase price when using a VA loan to buy a house.
+As mentioned above, a VA loan to buy a house allows you to finance 100% of the purchase price.
 This removes one of the biggest obstacles to homeownership.

-But you’ll still need to save up enough money to cover your closing costs, and those can add up to thousands of dollars.
-Your mortgage lender will have to verify that you have these funds prior to closing.
+However, you will still need to save enough money to cover your closing costs, which can add up to thousands of dollars.
+Your mortgage lender must verify that you have these funds before closing.

 As the VA home buyer’s guide states: